 - 1. We support the teaching of basic skills curriculum at all grade levels to meet specific goals as approved by local boards of education. - 2.
-We support the teaching of reading and writing skills utilizing the method most appropriate to the
+We support the teaching of reading and writing skills utilizing the method most appropriate to the students' learning style.
+(2022) - 3.
+We encourage the legislature to consider an alternative approach to standardized testing that will lessen the impact of lost instructional time.
+(2017)

-- 5. We believe elementary school students should be able to do basic mathematics before being allowed to use calculators in school. - 6.
+- 4. We support individual school districts evaluating district curriculum to meet state educational objectives.
+(2023) - 5.
+We believe elementary school students should be able to do basic - mathematics before being allowed to use calculators in school. - 6.
 We recommend that all schools establish STEAM (Science, Technology, Engineering, Arts/ Agriculture, Mathematics).
 (2022) - 7.
 We believe that the Declaration of Independence and the US Constitution should be taught and displayed in our schools. - 8.
 We believe that civics should be taught throughout the educational system.
 (2023) - 9.
 We believe that all schools in the Washington public education system be required to instruct all capable students in developing handwriting skills and those skills be reinforced through the entire educational process.
 (2023) - 10.
 We support allowing our teachers to set and maintain appropriate disciplinary standards in their classroom to create a healthy learning atmosphere.
-(2023)
+(2023) - 11.
+We recommend all Washingtons school district staff (teachers, paraeducators, administrators, etc.) be trained in ways to teach and support all students in a virtual and/or online format.
+(2020)